ImmyGarth01/2nd-Year---Artificial-Intelligence-Module/README.md

 - All my annotations and questions: This is where I go to aruto and show him my work and questions about the courswork
 ### Questions for arturo ###

+## 3. Research for Coursework 1 ###
+Look into forums about problems for london taxi drivers